Artwork

 Overview

-A watercolour titled *Pirates at Cards* by George Cattermole, signed by the artist, depicts a scene of pirates engaged in a card game.
-The work was part of Richard Ellison’s collection of 100 British watercolours, which his widow donated in 1860 and 1873 to support the establishment of the National Collection of Water Colour Paintings.
+The work was part of Richard Ellison's collection of 100 British watercolours, donated by his widow in 1860 and 1873 to help establish the National Collection of Water Colour Paintings.

 Portrait of George Cattermole